 - In a report from the United States, physician-diagnosed OSA was found in only 15% of CRS cases (10).

 - A Population-Based Study reported that only fewer than seven percent of patients with obstructive sleep apnea were later diagnosed with sinusitis.

 It means the definite correlation between sinusitis and sleep apnea is still not clear.
 Future studies are needed to clarify the prevalence of sleep-related disordered breathing (e.g., OSA) in CRS patients.

 However, sleep disruption in sinusitis causes a decreased quality of life and is linked to poor functional outcomes such as impaired cognitive function and depression (11)(12).
-A research study shows that sleep apnea associated with chronic sinusitis can treat effectively when the patient treats their sinusitis (13).
+A research study concluded that a patient with sleep disorders and chronic sinusitis should be treated for both conditions at the same time (13).

 Does Deviated Septum Cause Sleep Apnea?

 No. deviated septum cannot cause sleep apnea.
 However, it can worse your OSA symptoms.

 Deviated septum is a misalignment in your nose that makes one nasal cavity larger than the other.
 It’s is because the bone and cartilage divide your nose into two severely uneven nasal cavities.

 An estimated 80% of us have a misalignment in the nose that makes one nasal cavity larger than the other (14).
 Its symptoms may include;